aamodpaudel/CNN-ViT/README.md

 ## Overview

 **Qualia** is an end-to-end pet sentiment analysis pipeline combining Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs) to quantitatively decode and model pet emotions from facial images.
-Inspired by the needs of veterinary care for domestic animals and the conditions of street dogs in south asian cities, our project also aims to remove the necessity of a pet trainer.
+Inspired by the needs of veterinary care for domestic animals and the conditions of street dogs in south asian cities, our project aims to remove the necessity of a pet trainer in households as well.
 In this repository, we cover the project details such as:

 * **Dataset preparation** (download, augmentation, splitting)
 * **Hybrid architecture** combining local (ResNet-50) and global (ViT) feature extraction